0xDBFB7/covidinator/documents/notes/Biology.md

 "continue with a trypan blue staining on an aliquot.
 This allows you to see the amount of `intact cells` in your solution.
 Damaged cells will turn blue because the dye is taken up.
 "

+There doesn't seem to be an equivalent of StackOverflow - casual Q/A - for biology.
+The main alternative seems to be ResearchGate, but this doesn't really provide a high quality of answers.

+there's also a "4-methylumbelliferone ß-D-galactopyranoside" flouresecent substrate.

+"there's also an endogenous and phage-induced β-gal was detected using the electrochemical method with 4-aminophenyl-β-galactopyranoside"